 The Portrayal Catalogue (PC) in Annex D defines how S-129 datasets are to be portrayed.
 The PC specifies the symbols and portrayal rules needed to display S-129 features.

-The PC contains portrayal functions to map the features to symbols, symbol definitions, colour definitions, portrayal parameters and portrayal management concepts such as viewing groups.
+The PC contains portrayal functions to map the features to symbols, symbol definitions, line styles, colour definitions, portrayal parameters and portrayal management concepts such as viewing groups.

 Data Product Format (Encoding)